Conrad Ricamora

-Conrad Wayne Ricamora (born February 17, 1979) is an American actor.
+Conrad Wayne Ricamora-Jensen (born February 17, 1979) is an American actor.
 He is best known for his portrayal of Oliver Hampton on the ABC television series How to Get Away with Murder (2014–20).
-As a stage actor, he is noted for his roles in the original Off-Broadway musicals Here Lies Love and Soft Power, which premiered in 2013 and 2019, respectively.
-He made his Broadway debut in the 2015 revival of The King and I.
+As a stage actor, he is noted for his roles in the original Off-Broadway musicals Here Lies Love and Soft Power, which premiered in 2013 and 2019, respectively, as well as his role in Oh, Mary!, for which he received a nomination for the Tony Award for Best Featured Actor in a Play.
+He made his Broadway debut in the 2015 revival of The King and I. In addition to his Tony nomination, Ricamora is also a two-time Grammy Award and Lucille Lortel Award nominee.

 Early life

 Ricamora was born in Santa Maria, California.
 He is the son of Ron Ricamora, who was in the US Air Force, and social worker Debbie Bolender.
 His father was born in Manila, Philippines and moved to the US when he was 10.
 His father is believed to be of Filipino descent and is adopted, and his mother is of German and Irish descent.
 Ricamora grew up primarily in Niceville, Florida, and was an avid tennis player.
 He is gay and was honored with the Human Rights Campaign's Visibility Award.

 Ricamora attended Queens University of Charlotte on a tennis scholarship, graduating with a degree in psychology in 2001.
 He graduated from the MFA acting program at University of Tennessee in 2012.